UoB-COMSM0166/2025-group-28/README.md

 #### Sprint 3 (Purple): 3rd of April to the 28th of April

-In this sprint, we updated the “Slow Meow” mechanic, the defining twist of our game.
+In this sprint, we updated the 'Slow Meow' mechanic, the defining twist of our game.
 We focused on:
-- Slow meow balance, ultimately tweaking the twist several times until it felt rewarding, useful and fun to use.
+- 'Slow Meow' balance, ultimately tweaking the twist several times until it felt rewarding, useful and fun to use.
 - General gameplay balance for better pacing, making sure to start with easier rooms and increase difficulty as the player progresses.
 - Updating mob AI for better pathing, with unique mob patterns for variety.
 - Overall polish, focusing on UI tweaks, animations and quality-of-life improvements for the user (such as being able to change keybinds or view clear instructions in game).